The objectives of our master's program

 With a training for and through research, students learn to work in teams, to elaborate experimental protocols, to manage projects…

-Students receive hands-on experience of research through two research traineeships in differents teams : 6-7 weeks during their 1st year (M1) and 6 months in their 2nd year (M2) – 2 x 3 months starting in 2016-17.
+Students receive hands-on experience of research through two research traineeships in differents teams : 6-7 weeks during their 1st year (M1) and 2 internships of 15 weeks in M2, interspersed with courses.

 The neuroscience master’s program is a 2 year-long program.
 It offers a core of common courses for all students in M1 (overview of various aspects of neuroscience) as well as in M2 (scientific seminars).

 Students may also choose courses in 2 paths in M1, which correspond to the two M2 specialities :

 - Specialty 1 : Neurobiology, neurophysiology, neuropathology (N3),

 - Specialty 2 : Integrative & cognitive neuroscience (ICN).

 An international path within the EMN-Online master’s program is also available.